-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 Once the terms of the arrangement or compromise have been drafted, the debtor, its liquidator, any affected member or creditor may apply to court to initiate the procedure for the approval of the arrangement or compromise by the affected classes of members and creditors and, following this, may request the sanction of the arrangement or compromise by the court.

-The arrangement or compromise must be approved by the majority (in value) of the classes of creditors or members that are present at the respective meetings held, either in person or via proxy.
+The arrangement or compromise must be approved by a majority (in value) of the classes of creditors or members that are present at the respective meetings, either in person or via proxy.

 If the court is satisfied of the following, it will generally sanction the arrangement or compromise: